Eric Miller (businessman): Political activity

 Miller's father had been a Labour Party councillor and he also supported the party.
 In the early 1970s, Eric Miller began contributing to the running of Harold Wilson's private office and became a large financial supporter.
 He was appointed to the board of Labour Party Properties and served as Treasurer of the Socialist International.
 He was also a long serving director of Fulham F.C. previously having a stand at the club's Craven Cottage stadium named after him, since renamed as the Riverside Stand.

 Investigations

 Miller received a knighthood in the 1976 Prime Minister's Resignation Honours list.
 However, rumours were already growing that the financial dealings of his companies had not been legitimate, and his inclusion in the list was criticised.
 Investigations uncovered the siphoning off of large sums from the Peachey Property Corporation, and Miller was forced from the chairmanship and eventually off the Peachey board entirely in early 1977.
 The Fraud Squad and Department of Trade launched investigations, and Miller was served with four writs seeking restitution of funds he had allegedly taken.

 Personal life and death

 Miller was twice married, first to Leonore E. Frankel in 1950.
 The marriage ended in divorce.
 He married secondly to Myra Cohen in 1957.

-Miller died by suicide in September 1977, shooting himself in the head on the Jewish Day of Atonement.
+Miller committed suicide in September 1977, shooting himself in the head on the Jewish Day of Atonement.